sunriseapps/imagesorcery-mcp/README.md

 ## ✅ With ImageSorcery MCP

-ImageSorcery empowers AI assistants with powerful image processing capabilities:
+`🪄 ImageSorcery` empowers AI assistants with powerful image processing capabilities:

 - ✅ Crop, resize, and rotate images with precision
 - ✅ Draw text and shapes on images